 5 signs of a good modlist (and 5 signs of a terrible one)

-The first and most important question you need to ask is; is it a stable list?
-Stable means the modlist works with no freezes or crashing, save for odd occasional crashes where it's just Skyrim being Skyrim.
-This is also the hardest sign to spot because video showcases will probably edit out footage of crashing or freezing.
+This is also the hardest sign to spot because showcases will edit out footage of crashing or freezing.
 But there are a few things you can do to test this.

 Good: